What Is ROW In Ice Hockey Standings? NHL Stats

 From the table, every win is allocated two points, and every loss is awarded a point aside from regulation loss.
 This point system exists because there is no tie in the NHL, a team can either win or lose a game.

-Since points are the bases for organizing teams in standing, there needs to be a way for the team to settle ties between two or more teams.
-So when this happens, the first means of a tiebreaker is the regulation win (RW) and if that is tied then the regulation plus overtime win (ROW) becomes the tiebreaker.
+Whenever this happens, the first method of a tiebreaker is the regulation wins (RW), and if that is also tied, the regulation plus overtime win (ROW) becomes the tiebreaker.

 It is also important to note that this can only be used when both teams have played the same number of games.